cwoodfield/hackathon71/README.md

 Addressing scheme for lab.
 Note this is an INCREDIBLY WASTEFUL addressing setup that I hope no one emulates in a real environment. :)

+VMX7/8/9 run IS-IS on "backbone" lines, and peer via iBGP to loopbacks over both IPv4 and IPv6, advertising 0/0 to each spine, which is separated into DCA (spine1/2) and DCB (spine3/4).

+DCA/DCB speak EBGP internally, and advertise datacenter aggregates to the upstream VMXes.

 VMX7/8/9 backbone: AS 65000
 IPv4: